 Although BiH has made progress in promoting gender equality through legal and institutional frameworks, women still face obstacles to achieving full political, economic, and social participation.
 The economic status of BiH women remains low, and women are largely absent from national and local decision-making bodies.
 Nearly half of BiH women have experienced some form of gender-based violence in their lifetime, well above the global average of 35 percent, most likely from their domestic partners.
 Only 5 percent of BiH victims of gender-based violence turn to institutions for help.
 Institutions responsible for protecting them lack adequate training or proper referral mechanisms.

-USAID addresses gender equality in BiH through its democracy and governance and economic growth programs.
-Some of these programs are described below.
+USAID addresses gender equality in BiH through its democracy and governance and economic growth programs, and in close coordination with the other sections of the Embassy on a mission-wide Women, Peace and Security project.
+Some of our programs are described below.

 Women's Political Participation

 - The Political Processes Support activity strengthens women's political participation.
 It supports women members of parliaments to enhance their constituency outreach and develop a common legislative initiatives.
 This activity has been implemented by International Republican Institute (IRI) and the activity helped establish the first-ever Women's Caucus in the Federation of BiH Parliament in 2013.
 The activity has been extended to support joint initiatives of women members in two more parliaments, in the Sarajevo Canton Assembly and the Republika Srpska National Assembly.